Research Shows Purposeful Jobs Create Health and Happiness

-Studies show that the happier you are the easier it is to develop and maintain good habits such as “exercising, eating a balanced diet, and getting enough sleep.”
+Studies show that the happier you are the easier it is to develop and maintain good practices such as “exercising, eating a balanced diet, and getting enough sleep.”
 That’s why occupational happiness is important as Americans spend 90,000 hours at work over their lifetime.
 Happy workers are 180 percent more energized, 155 percent happier with their jobs, 150 percent happier with life, and 50 percent more productive.
 Studies have found that independence, work-life balance, the work itself, and the opportunity to use their skills and abilities are important aspects for employee satisfaction.

 Working in nature, as a gardener, florist, or landscaper has many benefits.
 Many people who work in this field are their own boss, have relatively low-stress levels, and lots of physical exercise.
 Working in nature has other health benefits as well.
 Studies show that people who surround themselves with nature feel more alive and have a greater sense of vitality.
 They are also more resilient to physical illnesses.
 Exposure to flowers is also said to “reduce anxiety, negativity, depression, and possibly improve memory.”
 This is definitely something to be happy about.